 Here is some before and after shots:

 For maintenance I am going to use my pull through knife sharpener every 10 or so uses and a steel every use to keep the knife edge straight.
 The latter is because kinks in the knife edge cause it to drag and hence reduce the cutting efficiency.

 I can also recommend protective sheaths to stop the knife edge being nicked or nicking you in between uses.

 Once last thing.
-Always wash and dry your knives carefully and never put them in the dishwasher.
+Always wash and then immediately dry your knives carefully and never put them in the dishwasher.

 Enjoy and be careful,